KDE/clazy/README.md

 *WARNING:* master is the development branch.
-Please use branch 1.2 for production.
+Please use the v1.2 tag.

 clazy v1.3
 ===========